 Applicants will receive an email notification regarding eligibility status and access to the application.
-If the applicant receives an email notification that it did not meet the eligibility requirements, the applicant can return to the Grants Portal to complete and submit the required documents one additional time.
+If the applicant receives an email notification that it did not meet the Phase 1 - Eligibility requirements, the applicant can return to the Grants Portal to complete and submit the required documents one additional time.

-Email notification of eligibility status shall be sent within 72 hours of document submission, Monday - Friday during OHA business hours, 7:45 a.m. to 4:30 p.m. [excluding Holidays].
+Email notification of eligibility status shall be sent within 72 hours of initial submission, Monday - Friday during OHA business hours, 7:45 a.m. to 4:30 p.m. [excluding Holidays].